rwblickhan/astro-rwblickhan.org/src/content/technical/dotfiles.md

 - `sd` (for `sed`): I often do search-and-replace through an IDE, but sometimes it's nice to do it from the command line and just check `git diff` for changes.
 Unfortunately `sed` makes absolutely no sense to me. `sd` is a simple alternative with a better interface for the common case.
 - `fd` (for `find`): `fd` works almost identically to `find`, but it's a bit faster and, like `rg`, respects `.gitignore` files by default.
 In particular, I have `fzf`'s Ctrl-T hotkey set up to use `fd` by default.
 - HTTPie: This is a straightforward replacement for good ol' curl or wget for making basic HTTP requests, but I prefer it to curl because the command-line interface makes a lot more sense.
--`dust` (for `du`): Every so often I need to check why a directory is so big, and in those instances I turn to `dust`, a modern replacement for `du` with prettier output.
+- `dust` (for `du`): Every so often I need to check why a directory is so big, and in those instances I turn to `dust`, a modern replacement for `du` with prettier output.

 ## Situationally Useful